Profile image of me

 We are part of the Testing Research Group at the University of Sheffield, one of the largest software testing groups in the UK.

-I have previously supervised nine PhD students to completion as first supervisor.
+I have previously supervised ten PhD students to completion as first supervisor.

 Publications